awsdocs/amazon-eks-user-guide/doc_source/iam-roles-for-service-accounts-technical-overview.md

 **Example : Use chained `AssumeRole` operations**

 **Example**
 In this example, Account B creates an IAM policy with the permissions to give to pods in Account A's cluster\.
-Account B \(*444455556666*\) attaches that policy to an IAM role with a trust relationship that allows `AssumeRole` permissions to Account A \(*111122223333*\), as shown below\.
+Account B \(*444455556666*\) attaches that policy to an IAM role with a trust relationship that allows `AssumeRole` permissions to Account A \(*111122223333*\)\.

 ```
 {